openequella/openequella.github.io/guides/ReportingGuide.md

 7. In the corresponding drop-down menu, select html.
 The hyperlink feature will not work if PDF is selected as the target format for the report.
 6. Click OK  to save the options and close the Hyperlink Options dialog.

-Once both the main report and the sub-report are uploaded to the EQUELLA Resource Center, the main report will contain hyperlinks that when selected will drill-through to the sub-report and present only relevant information.
+Once both the main report and the sub-report are uploaded to the openEQUELLA Resource Center, the main report will contain hyperlinks that when selected will drill-through to the sub-report and present only relevant information.

 ### Create a landing page for handling multiple reports

-This approach can be used to create landing pages for directing users to different reports when multiple report designs have been uploaded to a single EQUELLA report.
+This approach can be used to create landing pages for directing users to different reports when multiple report designs have been uploaded to a single openEQUELLA report.

 Once you know which report design files you will be adding to your report, it is possible to create links to those report designs using the ‘drill-through’ approach.
 Hyperlinks can be added to your page which, when clicked, will execute the report.

-Once completed, the landing page can be saved as a .rptdesign file and uploaded to EQUELLA as part of a reporting archive.
+Once completed, the landing page can be saved as a .rptdesign file and uploaded to openEQUELLA as part of a reporting archive.

 ## Upload a report

-Once the report is created it can be uploaded to any instance of an EQUELLA institution.
+Once the report is created it can be uploaded to any instance of an openEQUELLA institution.
 The data connection is automatically re-configured to use the server running the report.

 Reports are uploaded using the Administration Console Reporting plug-in.

 ### Upload a single report
-1. To open the EQUELLA Administration Console
+1. To open the openEQUELLA Administration Console
-Open a browser and enter your EQUELLA URL (e.g. ‘http://equella.myinstitution.edu/logon.do’).
+Open a browser and enter your openEQUELLA URL (e.g. ‘http://equella.myinstitution.edu/logon.do’).
-2. Log in to EQUELLA as an administrator user.
-The EQUELLA Dashboard page is displayed.
+2. Log in to openEQUELLA as an administrator user.
+The openEQUELLA Dashboard page is displayed.
 3. Select Settings from the left-hand navigation pane.
 4. Select Administration Console from the list of Settings categories.
 5. From the Administration Console, select Reporting.